 Mrs Bentzien

 My name is Mrs Bentzien and I am the year 2 class teacher.
-I am also the school SENDco (Special Educational Needs and Disabilities Co-ordinator), Senior Mental Health Lead, Computing subject lead and KS1 lead.
+I am also the school SENDco (Special Educational Needs and Disabilities Co-ordinator), Senior Mental Health Lead, PSHRE, Computing subject lead and KS1 Lead.

-Here is our class timetable for Autumn 2023
+Here is our class timetable for Summer 2026

 Homework